-Step by step guide to building and publishing results sets.
 In Zone4’s flexible results system you can build multiple public or private results sets.
 As with Start and Course Groups you can define result groups using multiple fields from your registration form.
 Registration form fields for racers can also be displayed on result sets.
-This and more will be covered in this documentation.

 When should I create my events result set(s)?

 It is highly recommended to build your results sets well before your race.
-Although you can edit most aspects of your results during your event not having your result sets built ahead of time will add un-needed stress on race day as well as limit your ability to provide live results.
+Although you can edit most aspects of your results during your event, not having your result sets built ahead of time will add un-needed stress on race day and limit your ability to provide live results.

 Creating a Results Set

 A result set is primarily a way of grouping racers, so the first step in creating a result set is to define how the racers are grouped.
 To start navigate to the Results tab of Zone4 Timing.
 This page gives you a few options for how to create your basics result set.

 - Group Racers by Course creates result groups based off of your course groups.